ulrichwisser/umpy/README.md

 ### Which tests will be executed

-DS and DNSKEY records will alwys be tested
+RRSIG will be check unless --norrsig flag is given as command line parameter DS and DNSKEY records will alwys be tested
 NSEC tests are run if NSEC records are found in the zone.
 NSEC3 and NSEC3PARAM tests are run if NSEC3 records are found in the zone.

 The command line arguments --nsec and --nsec3 can force the respective tests to be run anyways.

-The command line argument --norrsig can stop the RRSIG tests from being executed.
+## Test Specifications

 ### CDS

-- checks if CDS uses allowed digest type
-- checks if CDS uses allowed algorithm
-- checks if CDS refers to a DNSKEY record in the DNSKEY set
-- checks if the referred DNSKEY signs the DNSKEY set
 - checks that CDS records are only found at the apex
+- checks that CDS RR set is signed by KSK (DNSKEY with SEP flag set)
 - checks that all or no CDS records use algorithm 0
 - checks if algorithm 0 is used all other fields should follow RFC 8078 section 4 (see errata)
+- checks if CDS uses allowed digest type
-- disable DNSKEY checks if algorithm 0 is used
+- checks if CDS uses allowed algorithm
-- checks that CDS RR set is signed by KSK (DNSKEY with SEP flag set)
+- checks if at least one CDS refers to a DNSKEY record in the DNSKEY RR set that signs the DNSKEY RR set

 Configuration: see Allowed Algorithms and Allowed Digest Types

 ### CDNSKEY

-Sorry, not implemented yet

-- checks if CDNSKEY uses an allowed algorithm
+- checks if CDNSKEY uses allowed algorithm
-- checks that the referred DNSKEY is in the DNSKEY set
+- checks if CDNSKEY refers to a DNSKEY record in the DNSKEY set
-- checks that the referred DNSKEY signs the DNSKEY set
+- checks if the referred DNSKEY signs the DNSKEY set
+- checks that CDNSKEY records are only found at the apex
+- checks that all or no CDNSKEY records use algorithm 0
+- checks if algorithm 0 is used all other fields should follow RFC 8078 section 4 (see errata)
+- checks that CDNSKEY RR set is signed by KSK (DNSKEY with SEP flag set)

 Configuration: see Allowed Algorithms